- <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/40467_Speednetworking2_edited.rev.1510942416.jpg)"/>

 Notice to Students who are not United States Citizens

-If a qualified non-citizen wishes to receive payment in lieu of credit for an internship, he/she must receive employment authorization from the U.S. Citizenship and Immigration Service (USCIS).
-A qualified non-immigrant applying for permission to accept or continue employment must see Erin Hoffman, Director of Intercultural Relations, (x5207 or email@example.com) who will file the appropriate forms with the USCIS.
+If a qualified non-citizen wishes to receive payment for an internship, he/she must receive employment authorization from the U.S. Citizenship and Immigration Service (USCIS).
+A qualified non-immigrant applying for permission to accept or continue employment must see Ashley Sinclair, Director of Off-Campus Programs, (x5231 or firstname.lastname@example.org) who will file the appropriate forms with the USCIS.